nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 So what are those _namespaces_?
 We keep hearing about them, but what _are they_?
 To answer this question, we need to have a little understanding of how the Linux kernel works.
 Especially about **processes**.

 Processes are instances of a program.
 When you run a program, it created a process.
-Now there are some programs that creates several processes, but you can think of it at if the program itself launched other small programs.
+Now there are some programs that creates several processes, but you can think of it as if the program itself launched other small programs.
 Note that I am not talking about threads, threads are another beast.
-A single process can spawn several threads to make use of multithreading, to parallelize operations.
+A single process can spawn several threads to make use of multi-threading, to parallelize operations.
 Here, I am talking about processes, programs.

 So, at any given time, there are a lot of processes running on your computer, you can have an idea: try running `ps -A | wc -l`.
 It will return a number, this is close to the number of processes running at that time.
 Right now, I have `149` processes running.

 It's important to have an understanding of how these processes interact with each other.

 Let's play a little bit.
-Launch your favorite terminal, it should present you a shell.
+Launch your favorite terminal, it should present you with a shell.
 For the vast majority of people, this will be `bash`; I'm using `zsh` myself, but the principle will be exactly the same.
 Now that you are in your shell, run `touch test` to create a file named `test`.
 Then run `tail -f test`.
-What this does is launch the program `tail` in "follow" mode, which mean that it keeps watching the content of `test` (currently empty) for new output.
+What this does is launch the program `tail` in "follow" mode, which means that it keeps watching the content of `test` (currently empty) for new output.
 We don't really care about that, all that we care about is that `tail` won't terminate: it will keep running.

 Now run another terminal, we will try to see what's happening.
 As you probably already know, `ps` is what we can use to see the running processed.
 We will format a bit its output so that it is more readable.
 Run `ps -Ao ppid,pid,user,fname`.
 This launches `ps` to print a snapshot of the current running processed, and format the output, to display, in the order: the "parent PID", the PID, the user who executed the process and then the process name.
 It should return a pretty long list, but toward the end, you should see something like this: